pingcap/docs/placement-rules-in-sql.md

 - Increase replica count for important data to improve the application availability and data reliability
 - Store new data into SSDs and store old data into HHDs to lower the cost on data archiving and storage
 - Schedule the leaders of hotspot data to high-performance TiKV instances
-- Separate irrelevant data to different storages to improve availability
+- Separate cold data to lower-cost storage mediums to improve cost efficiency

 ## Specify placement options